Will-ALVIDI/cppStartingKit/README.md

 		]
 	}

-I will just detail the first line which is the more important, I recommend you to check the documentation of Sublime Text and MinGW to customize it :
+I will just detail the first line which are the more important, I recommend you to check the documentation of Sublime Text and MinGW to customize it :

 * `"g++"` invoke g++.exe.
 * `"-Wall"` will warn you for all errors.